the international wine and spirits exhibition in Verona

 55th edition of Vinitaly will run from Sunday 02nd to Wednesday 05th April 2023.

 If you're thinking of holidaying in Verona in the spring season and you also happen to have a nose for great vintages, why not plan your visit around a trip to the Italian wine industry's oldest and most popular exhibition?

 Dating back 50 years, Vinitaly's origins lie in Verona's traditional annual agricultural market.
 It took the vision of a journalist and PR man named Angelo Betti to see that the wine industry needed its own standalone event.
 He began in 1967 with a wine tasting day, a chance to appreciate some of the regional wine denominations that had recently been established by the Italian government.

 Over half a century later, the event now has in excess of 4.000 exhibitors and 130.000 visitors.
 As well as helping to export Italian wine around the world, it has played a major role in establishing it as a quintessential part of the Italian national identity.

 The centrepiece of the fair is the 5 Star Wine International Award, previously known as the International Wine Competition.
 One of the most rigorous competitions of its kind, its panel of judges includes celebrated wine journalists and head sommeliers from Michelin-starred restaurants.
-After a grand tasting from 15th to 17th April 2020, the wines with the highest scores will be featured at the fair to visitors to taste and purchase.
+After a grand tasting, the wines with the highest scores will be featured at the fair to visitors to taste and purchase.
 There is also another competition, Wine Without Walls, for wines low on hangover-inducing sulphites and for eveyone Vinitaly & The City.